City BuddyCityBuddy

 Point of InterestEstablishment

-Quick facts: The shopping street buzzes with over 100 diverse shops and eateries packed into a lively pedestrian zone.
-Locals often flock here for the mix of trendy boutiques and traditional food stalls all within just a few blocks.
+Quick facts: The shopping street buzzes with over 100 different shops and eateries packed into a lively pedestrian zone.
+Locals often visit for the mix of trendy boutiques and traditional food stalls all within a few blocks.

-Highlights: Neon signs and colorful shop fronts light up the narrow street like a festival every evening, creating a vibrant atmosphere that feels like a local celebration.
-Unique to this area, some shops have been run by the same families for generations, offering a taste of Kobe's authentic charm and history.
+Highlights: Neon signs and colorful shop fronts light up the narrow street like a festival every night, creating a lively atmosphere that feels like a local celebration.
+Unique to this area, some shops have been run by the same families for generations, offering a glimpse of Kobe’s authentic charm and history.

 Kobe City Museum